by Google

 How to organize a contest?

 Any contest you decide to organize must have official, clear, and publicly available rules.
-This includes the conditions of participation (age, country of origin), method of selection of the winner(s), start date and end date of the competition, and details about the prize and its delivery.
+These include terms of participation (age, country of origin), how the winner(s) will be selected, start date and end date of the competition, and details about the prize and its delivery.
 According to YouTube's rules, you must state that the platform is not a sponsor or organizer of your competition.
 If you collect data about the competition participants in any way during the competition, you must clearly state why you are collecting it, how you will use it, and ensure that its processing is in accordance with the GDPR.
-By taking these steps, you will avoid loss of credibility and, in worse cases, legal problems.
+By taking these steps, you will avoid losing credibility and, in worse cases, legal problems.

-Hashtags are an effective tool for organizing content, labeling topics, and categories, and they can help viewers discover your content more easily.
-Overuse or misuse of hashtags can lead to YouTube ignoring or even penalizing your hashtags.
+Hashtags are an effective tool for organizing content, labeling topics, and categories and viewers can discover your content more easily.
+Using them excessively or incorrectly can lead to YouTube ignoring or even penalizing your hashtags.

 How does it work and what problems can it cause you?

-If you use irrelevant or misleading hashtags, they can be considered spam, which can lead to your video being removed from search.
-And like all mistakes, incorrectly used hashtags can also damage your credibility.
-Therefore, only use hashtags that are directly related to the content of your video.
+If you use irrelevant or misleading hashtags, they may be considered spam, which in turn will lead to your video being removed from search.
+And as with all mistakes, incorrectly used hashtags can also lose credibility.
+Therefore, use only hashtags that are directly related to the content of your video.
 For example, if your video is about "DIY Christmas decorations," use hashtags like #DIY, #ChristmasDecorations, #Creation.
 The ideal number is 3 to 5 hashtags per video.

-The thumbnail, or thumbnail, is one of the most important elements that affects the success of your video.
-Using images of famous people in thumbnails can attract attention, but you should only use them if they are relevant to the content of the video.
-If you use them only to attract attention and the images are not related to the content of the video, you may lose the trust of your audience.
-Misleading thumbnails are also against the platform rules and therefore, their repeated use can lead to sanctions from YouTube.
+The thumbnail is one of the most important elements that affects the success of your video.
+Using images of famous people in thumbnails can attract attention, but you should only use them if they are Relevant to the content of the video.
+If you use them only to attract attention and the images are not related to the content of the video, you may lose the audience's trust.
+Misleading thumbnails are also against the platform rules and therefore, their repeated use may lead to sanctions from YouTube.

 How to use celebrities in thumbnails correctly?

 Only use images of famous people and celebrities if the video contains information about that person.
 Use legal images and publicly available images.
-If you want to use a celebrity thumbnail to grab attention, make sure that viewers get what they expect from the video.
+If you want to use a celebrity thumbnail to attract attention, make sure that viewers get what they want from the video expect.

 7. Using materials without the necessary rights

 Using graphics, music, videos, images, or other content that you don't have the necessary rights to can cause problems for your YouTube channel.
-YouTube strictly monitors the use of protected content, and you may face several types of penalties for violating it.
-If a rights owner reports your video, YouTube can limit your visibility or even remove it.
-Another, not very pleasant, option is to issue a penalty point, or strike.
+YouTube strictly monitors the use of protected content, and you can face several types of sanctions for violations.
+If a rights owner reports your video, YouTube can limit its visibility or even remove it.
+Another, not very pleasant, way is to issue a penalty point, or strike.
 Three such penalty points can mean permanent removal of your channel.
-An unpleasant, but less serious risk is limiting monetization of the video by disabling ads.
+An unpleasant, but less serious risk is limiting the monetization of the video by disabling ads.
 In some cases, rights owners can demand financial compensation or take legal action.

 Use content from websites that offer material under a license.
-You can find music, for example, on Epidemic Sound, Artlist or AudioJungle, graphics and videos on Shutterstock, Adobe Stock, Pexels or Unsplash.
+For example, you can find music at Epidemic Sound, Artlist, or AudioJungle, graphics and videos at Shutterstock, Adobe Stock, Pexels or Unsplash.
 Other tips are Free Music Archive or Pixabay.
 If you are not 100% sure, read the licensing terms before using any material.
 The best way to have complete control over the content is to create your own graphics.
 However, there are exceptions to this.

 Fair Use concept